grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2022-10-20 01:00:00 | US     | 1327  |
 | 2022-10-20 01:00:00 | EU     | 912   |

-With the "Partition by values" transformation, you can issue a single query and split the results by unique values in one or more columns ('fields') of your choosing.
+With the **Partition by values** transformation, you can issue a single query and split the results by unique values in one or more columns (fields) of your choosing.
 The following example uses 'Region':

 'SELECT Time, Region, Value FROM metrics WHERE Time > "2022-10-20"'